 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
-Key estimates and assumptions made by the Company relate to stock-based compensation, allowances, valuation allowances for deferred tax assets, impairment of long-lived assets, goodwill and deferred revenue and costs for services.
+Key estimates and assumptions made by the Company relate to stock-based compensation, valuation of excess and obsolete inventories, valuation allowances for deferred tax assets, impairment of long-lived assets and goodwill, deferred revenue and deferred cost of revenue.
 Actual results could differ from those estimates.